On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

-Here, $\delta$ is the Dirac distribution, and $\nabla \phi$ is oriented as $\n_\Gamma$.
+Besides, $\delta$ is the Dirac distribution and $\nabla \phi$ is oriented as $\n_\Gamma$ on $\Gamma$.
 The equation \eqref{FB2}$_3$ represents the motion of the interface $\Gamma$ that is simply transported by the flow.
 This follows from the immiscibility condition, which translates into $(\uu, 1) \in \text{Tan} \lbrace (x,t)\in \Omega \times (0,T): x\in \Gamma(t) \rbrace$.
-Although \eqref{FB2} seems to be more amenable than \eqref{FB}-\eqref{Y-L}, the presence of the Dirac mass still makes the analysis challenging.
-In the literature, two different approaches have been used to overcome the singular nature of the right-hand side of \eqref{FB2}$_1$, which both rely on the idea of continuous transition at the interface.
-The first approach is the Level Set method developed in the seminal works \cite{CHMS1994,OK2005,OS1988,SSO1994} (see also the review \cite{SS2003}).
+Although the system \eqref{FB2} seems to be more amenable than the system \eqref{FB}-\eqref{Y-L}, the presence of the Dirac mass still makes the analysis challenging \cite{LIN2012}.

+In the literature, two different approaches have been introduced to overcome the singular nature of the right-hand side of \eqref{FB2}$_1$, which both rely on the idea of continuous transition at the interface.
+The first approach is the Level Set method developed in the seminal works \cite{OS1988,OF2002} (see \cite{CHMS1994,SSO1994,SS2003} for applications to two-phase flows).
 This approach consists in approximating the Heaviside function $K(\phi)$ by a smoothing regularization $K_\varepsilon(\phi)$.
-More precisely, for a given $\varepsilon>0$, we introduce the function
+More precisely, for a given $\varepsilon>0$, we introduce the function (cf. \cite{SS2003})